-- Barriers to Entry: There are legal, natural or technical barriers for entry of new firm so as to avoid competition and control the supply and hence price of the commodity.
+- Barriers to Entry: There are legal, natural, or technical barriers for entry of new firms so as to avoid competition and control the supply and hence, the price of the commodity.

 Implication: Thus firm is able to earn a supernormal profit in the long run

-- Full Control Over Price: A monopoly firm is an industry in itself and hence a price maker.
-Monopoly firm earns abnormal profits in the long run.
+- Full Control Over Price: A monopoly firm is an industry in itself and hence, a price maker.
+A monopoly firm earns abnormal profits in the long run.

-- The possibility of Price Discrimination: A monopolist often charges different prices for different customers or market or uses for the same product.
+- The possibility of Price Discrimination: A monopolist often charges different prices for different customers or markets or uses for the same product.
 This is called Price Discrimination.

 Implication: A monopolist can increase its profit if it is possible to charge different prices from different markets.

-Implication: The monopolist tries to increase profit by restricting the supply of product and fixing high price.
+Implication: The monopolist tries to increase profit by restricting the supply of the product and fixing high prices.
 This form of the market goes in favor of the seller.

-It is a market situation which has an element of both perfect competition and monopoly.
+It is a market situation that has an element of both perfect competition and monopoly.
 It is a mid-way situation between perfect competition and monopoly.